CheetahO/cheetaho-wp-image-optimizer/readme.txt

 From cheetago panel, right [here](http://app.cheetaho.com/admin/api-credentials).

+= What happens after I optimize the 500 FREE images? =

+If you exhaust your free image quota, CheetahO will stop working.
+You will have to wait for the next month's quota when your plan will renew.

+= How does the one-time plan work? =

+You can purchase a one-time plan for processing you images.
+You will pay for it only once, this is not plan subscription.
+This plan is recommended for websites that have a large gallery that needs to be optimized.

+= I want to get original images.
+Where is the backup folder located? =

+Your original images are saved in a backup folder located on your server at: /wp-content/uploads/CheetahoBackups/

 = I can not optimize image.
 Got error "Requested file size too large".
 How fix this? = CheetahO lets to optimize image up to 4 MB with free subscription plan.
 If you would like to optimize bigger files, you will need to take other plans from [here](http://app.cheetaho.com/admin/billing/plans)

 == Changelog ==

+= 1.2.6 =
+* Update readme
+* Testing with WordPress 4.7.2 version
+* Add website logo
+* Set API calls use HTTPS

 = 1.2.5 =
 * Add backup options for optimized images
 * Add 'Bulk' images optimization